SamMartin92/milestone-project-heritage-housing-issues/README.md

  4. Page 4: ML Model
     * This page displays the current iteration of the ML pipeline and will be of interest to technical users.
-    * There is the option provided with a selectbox to view orevious iterations of the pipeline also.
+    * There is the option provided with a selectbox to view previous iterations of the pipeline also.
     * The ML pipeline is displayed, including the features used to fit the model and their importance, are displayed.
-    * The performance of the current iteration, and whether it meets the performace criteria, is stated.
+    * The performance of the current iteration, and whether it meets the performance criteria, is stated.
     * The regression plots for both the Train & Test Set are presented to the user.

  5. Page 5: House Price prediction